African-American History Resources: Reconstruction to the Present

 Sports

 Books about sports and famous sports figures in Galveston.
-Search the Archives Catalog for photos and manuscript collections.
 Search the library catalog for books.

 Health

 Manuscript collections and books concerning public health in Galveston’s Black community.
-Search the Archives Catalog for photos and manuscript collections.
 Search the library catalog for books.

 Military History

 Books about the service of African-American Galvestonians during the American Civil War and World War II.
-Search the Archives Catalog for photos and manuscript collections.
 Search the library catalog for books.

 Social Life and Customs

 These materials document various aspects of Black life in Galveston.
 Topics covered include personal narratives, civil rights, social history, and the arts.
-Search the Archives Catalog for photos and manuscript collections.
 Search the library catalog for books.

 Newspapers